bdav-dev/kdm-finder/README.md

 ## Short Description
-kdm-finder is an application developed for cinemas, simplifying the search for KDMs (Key Delivery Messages) within an email account.
+KDM-Finder is an application developed for cinemas, simplifying the search for KDMs (Key Delivery Messages) within an email account.

 A KDM (Key Delivery Message) is required to play an encrypted DCP movie.
 This is typically is provided as a `.xml` file.